jkallio/quick-kanban.nvim/README.md

     blend = 5,          -- The transparency of the kanban board window.
 (0-100)
     vertical_gap = 1,   -- Gap between the windows (vertical)
     horizontal_gap = 2, -- Gap between the windows (horizontal)
-    hide_cursor = true, -- Hide the cursor when the kanban is opened. accent_color = "#44AA44",     -- Accent color for the kanban board window.
+    accent_color = "#44AA44",     -- Accent color for the kanban board window.
     hilight_color = "#FFFF44",    -- Highlight color for the kanban board window.
     active_text_bg = "#448844",   -- Background color of the active item